Wednesday's free racing tips: six horses to consider putting in your multiple bets

 Looking for free bets?
 Racing Post have got the best offers, all in one place.
 Visit racingpost.com/freebets to find out more.

-- The Punt Acca: Laurence Morter's three horse racing tips at Ayr and Kempton on Wednesday
+- Kempton Placepot tips: Phill Anderson takes aim at the £50,000 guaranteed pot

-- Yarmouth Placepot tips: Graeme Rodway's selections for a £50,000 guaranteed pool
+- The Punt Acca: Richard Russell's three horse racing tips at Cartmel and Newton Abbot on Wednesday

 - Spotlight Lucky 15 tips: four horses to back on Tuesday

-- The Punt Acca: Laurence Morter's three horse racing tips at Ayr and Kempton on Wednesday
+- Kempton Placepot tips: Phill Anderson takes aim at the £50,000 guaranteed pot

-- Yarmouth Placepot tips: Graeme Rodway's selections for a £50,000 guaranteed pool
+- The Punt Acca: Richard Russell's three horse racing tips at Cartmel and Newton Abbot on Wednesday

 - Spotlight Lucky 15 tips: four horses to back on Tuesday